mvrckwong/localgpt/README.md

 ### Installation

 Ensure all prerequisites are met.
-You can run the application using by *running the run.bat file* or by running the following command.
+You can run the application by *running the run.bat file* or by running the following command.
 - Run the command to install the virtual environment and all the dependencies.
     ```bash
     poetry install